 Q: Would it help if I bring letters and diaries I have been keeping to show you?

 A: No – Please do not bring paperwork/diaries/screenshots to your intake meeting or future sessions.
 We do not take sides or pass a judgement and evidence is not required in order for us to offer a service to you.

 Q: Can you make the other parent attend mediation?

 A: No, the service is entirely voluntary and we cannot (and do not) enforce attendance.
 We are not part of the legal process and do not operate in similar ways to a solicitor, an advocate or a case worker.

 Q: Can I speak to my mediator outwith my sessions?

 A: Generally, not.
 Mediators do not work set hours but their availability aside, they also have to ensure that they remain impartial and neutral throughout the process and liaising with one party separately would compromise that.

 Q: Where do you offer mediation appointments and how much are they?

-A: We offer appointments in Dundee, Perth, Arbroath, Glenrothes and Dunfermline, but may be able to accommodate alternative locations if required.
+A: We primarily offer appointments online, or in Dundee, Perth, Arbroath, Montrose, Glenrothes and Dunfermline, but are able to accommodate alternative locations if required.
 For any costs involved, please refer to our Fees.

 Q: Can I use what was said in mediation, in Court?